neilchvz/infrastructure-portfolio/proactive-monitoring/throughput-monitoring/README.md

 ## The Solution

-A multi-layer monitoring pipeline built across Addigy MDM and ConnectWise Manage, using structured alert naming as the routing mechanism.
+A multi-layer throughput monitoring pipeline built across Addigy MDM and ConnectWise Manage, using structured alert naming as the routing mechanism.

 Each monitored client site has a single **designated stationary office Mac**